endrollex/miniroll/README.md

 miniroll - small blog Quick-and-dirty

-Not use database, but with the filesystem.
+Not need database

-How to use: Put all files in PHP server.
+How to use: Put all files in PHP server

+It may be very cumbersome to use.

+For reference.